rrousselGit/flutter_hooks/README.md

 #### Misc hooks:

-These are a series of hooks with no single specific use-case.
+A series of hooks with no particular theme.

 | Name                                                                                                                                        | Description                                                                |
 | ------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------|